Cornish language: Study and teaching

-Cornish is taught in some schools; it was previously taught at degree level at the University of Wales, though the only existing course in the language at University level is as part of a course in Cornish Studies at the University of Exeter.
+Cornish is taught in some schools; it was previously taught at degree level at the University of Wales, though the only existing course in the language at university level is as part of a course in Cornish studies at the University of Exeter.
 In March 2008 a course in the language was started as part of the Celtic Studies curriculum at the University of Vienna, Austria.

-The University of Cambridge offers courses in Cornish through its John Trim Resources Centre, which is part of its Language Centre.
-In addition the Department of Anglo-Saxon, Norse and Celtic (which is part of the faculty of English) also carries out research into the Cornish language.
+The University of Cambridge offers courses in Cornish through its John Trim Resources Centre, which is part of the university's Language Centre.
+In addition, the Department of Anglo-Saxon, Norse and Celtic (which is part of the Faculty of English) also carries out research into the Cornish language.

 In 2015 a university-level course aiming at encouraging and supporting practitioners working with young children to introduce the Cornish language into their settings was launched.
 The Cornish Language Practice Project (Early Years) is a level 4 course approved by Plymouth University and run at Cornwall College.
 The course is not a Cornish-language course but students will be assessed on their ability to use the Cornish language constructively in their work with young children.
 The course will cover such topics as Understanding Bilingualism, Creating Resources and Integrating Language and Play, but the focus of the language provision will be on Cornish.
 A non-accredited specialist Cornish-language course has been developed to run alongside the level 4 course for those who prefer tutor support to learn the language or develop their skills for use with young children.

 Cornwall's first Cornish-language crèche, Skol dy'Sadorn Kernewek, was established in 2010 at Cornwall College, Camborne.
 The nursery teaches children aged between two and five years alongside their parents to ensure the language is also spoken in the home.

 A number of dictionaries are available in the various orthographies, including A Learners' Cornish Dictionary in the Standard Written Form by Steve Harris (ed.), An Gerlyver Meur by Ken George, Gerlyver Sawsnek–Kernowek by Nicholas Williams and A Practical Dictionary of Modern Cornish by Richard Gendall.
 Course books include the three-part Skeul an Yeth series, Clappya Kernowek, Tavas a Ragadazow and Skeul an Tavas, as well as the more recent Bora Brav and Desky Kernowek.
 Several online dictionaries are now available, including one organised by An Akademi Kernewek in SWF.

 Classes and conversation groups for adults are available at several locations in Cornwall as well as in London, Cardiff and Bristol.
 Since the onset of the COVID-19 pandemic a number of conversation groups entitled Yeth an Werin Warlinen have been held online, advertised through Facebook and other media.
 A surge in interest, not just from people in Cornwall but from all over the world, has meant that extra classes have been organised.